allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Summary:

-* A1 - Selects against anything larger than alanine, buried
+* A1 - Nothing larger than alanine, buried
 * A2 - Selection against strong charge (and proline), buried
 * A3 - Weak selection against aromatic and (iso)leucine - large hydrophobic AAs?
 More surface accessible
 * A4 - Anything but proline